-Where possible, DBS takes collateral as a secondary recourse to the borrower.
-This includes, but is not limited to, cash, marketable securities, real estate, trade receivables, inventory and equipment, and other physical and/ or financial collateral.
+Where possible, DBS takes collateral as a secondary source of repayment.
+This includes, but is not limited to, cash, marketable securities, real estate, trade receivables, inventory, equipment, and other physical and/ or financial collateral.
 We may also take fixed and floating charges on the assets of borrowers.

 Policies are in place to determine the eligibility of collateral for credit risk mitigation.
-These include requiring specific collateral to meet minimum operational requirements in order to be considered as effective risk mitigants.
+These include requiring specific collateral to meet minimum requirements in order to be considered as effective risk mitigants.
 DBS' collateral is generally diversified and periodic valuations of collateral are required.
 Real estate constitutes the bulk of our collateral, while marketable securities and cash are immaterial.

-For derivatives, repurchase agreements (repo) and other repo-style transactions with financial market counterparties, collateral arrangements are typically covered under market-standard documentation, such as International Swaps and Derivatives Association (ISDA) Agreements and Master Repurchase Agreements.
+For derivatives, repurchase agreements (repo) and other repo-style transactions with financial market counterparties, collateral arrangements are typically covered under market-standard documentation, such as International Swaps & Derivatives Association (ISDA) Agreements and Master Repurchase Agreements.
 The collateral received is mark-to-market on a frequency DBS and the counterparties mutually agreed upon.
 This is governed by internal guidelines with respect to collateral eligibility.
 In the event of a default, the credit risk exposure is reduced by master-netting arrangements where DBS is allowed to offset what we owe a counterparty against what is due from that counterparty in a netting-eligible jurisdiction.

-Refer to Note 14 to the financial statements on page 143 for further information on financial assets and liabilities subject to netting agreement but not offset on the balance sheet.
+Refer to Note 15 to the financial statements on page 127 for further information on financial assets and liabilities subject to netting agreement but not offset on the balance sheet.

 Collateral held against derivatives generally consists of cash in major currencies and highly rated government or quasi-government bonds.
 Exceptions may arise in certain countries, where due to domestic capital markets and business conditions, the bank may be required to accept less highly rated or liquid government bonds and currencies.
 Reverse repo-transactions are generally limited to large institutions with reasonably good credit standing.
-The bank takes haircuts against the underlying collateral of these transactions that commensurate with collateral quality to ensure credit risks are adequately mitigated.

-In times of difficulty, we will review the customer's specific situation and circumstances to assist them in restructuring their repayment liabilities.
-However, should the need arise, disposal and recovery processes are in place to dispose of collateral held by DBS.
-We also maintain a panel of agents and solicitors that helps us to dispose of non-liquid assets and specialised equipment quickly.
+DBS takes haircuts against the underlying collateral of these transactions that commensurate with collateral quality to ensure credit risks are adequately mitigated.
+In times of difficulty, we will review the customers' specific situation and circumstances to assist them in restructuring their financial obligations.
+However, should the need arise, disposal and recovery processes are in place to dispose of collateral held.
+DBS maintains a panel of agents and solicitors to assist in the disposal of non-liquid assets and specialised equipment quickly.